Do They Know It's Christmas?: Artists

 While Ure was creating the backing track, Geldof contacted various artists, hoping to have the biggest names in British and Irish music appear.
-Geldof recruited Spandau Ballet after a chance meeting with the band's guitarist Gary Kemp at an antiques shop in London.
+Geldof recruited Spandau Ballet after a chance meeting with the guitarist, Gary Kemp, at an antiques shop in London.
 Geldof said: "It suddenly it hit me.
-I thought, 'Christ, we have got the real top boys here', all the big names in pop are suddenly ready and willing to do this...
+I thought, 'Christ, we have got the real top boys here.'
+All the big names in pop are suddenly ready and willing to do this...
 I knew then that we were off, and I just decided to go for all the rest of the faces and started to ring everyone up, asking them to do it."

-Members of the US group Kool & the Gang appeared because they were signed to the same record label as the Boomtown Rats, and happened to be visiting Phonogram's London offices on the day that Geldof proposed the single.
-Geldof invited Francis Rossi and Rick Parfitt of the band Status Quo, to take part.
+Members of the American funk group Kool & the Gang appeared because they were signed to the same record label as the Boomtown Rats, and happened to be visiting Phonogram's London offices on the day that Geldof proposed the single.
+Geldof invited Francis Rossi and Rick Parfitt of the band Status Quo to take part.
 Although Status Quo were from a different musical background and era, he felt their fame and consistent success would add credibility and their large fanbase would add to the sales.

 Geldof called Boy George, at the time one of the biggest music stars in the world, repeatedly in New York the day before the recording to insist that he attend.
 George took the last Concorde flight of the day and arrived at the studio at 6 pm.
 He went immediately into the recording booth to deliver his lines, the last solo artist of the day.
-The singer Marilyn, who had achieved hit singles in 1983 but whose career had declined in 1984, arrived at the recording session uninvited, sensing an opportunity for publicity.
-Geldof and Ure felt any publicity was good and accepted her.
+Marilyn, who had achieved hit singles in 1983 but whose career had declined in 1984, arrived at the recording session uninvited, sensing an opportunity for publicity.
+Geldof and Ure felt any publicity was good and accepted him.
 Further phone calls from Geldof secured promises from all the musicians to contribute without payment.

 Those who were unable to appear, such as David Bowie and Paul McCartney, sent recorded messages of support that appeared on the B-side.
 The Thompson Twins, who were out of the country instead donated part of the proceeds of their single "Lay Your Hands on Me" to the Action for Ethiopia charity.
 Geldof said only three people refused to be involved, but refused to disclose who.
 Other contributors included UK music magazines, which donated advertising space to promote the single; Geldof's record label, Phonogram, which released the single; their parent company, PolyGram, which distributed it; and the artist Peter Blake, who created the sleeve.